bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 Deadlocks cannot be prevented in database management systems, but they can be recognized and dealt with.
 The system monitors locks, and when a deadlock is detected **one of the transactions is aborted** and all its modifications are rolled back.
 All applications using a database must be prepared to handle this.

-!!! note ""
+!!! fatal "Retry is the only resolution"
-    When a deadlock happens, there is usually no other resolution to retry the operation later (e.g., automatically, or manually requested by the end-user).
+    When a deadlock happens, there is usually no other resolution than retrying the operation later (e.g., automatically, or manually requested by the end-user).

 ## Transaction boundaries